Helpful resources

 Fastned charging station with solar panel roof

-This means that, just like your electric vehicle, charging stations may limit the power rating delivered in hot weather.
+This means that, just like your electric vehicle, charging stations may limit the power ouput delivered in hot weather.

 What about the energy consumed by air conditioning?